hirvaDhandhukia/react-redux/README.md

 > 1. import applyMiddleware
 > 2. have it as an argument to the createStore
 > 3. and pass in the middleware to the applyMiddleware method

+# Async Actions
+- actions that don't occur at the same time in a store
+- Asynchronous API calls to fetch data from an end point and use that data in your application